Colour is very powerful in creating expectation. The persuasive power of colour is very important in branding!

-When you see a certain colour, you subconsciously react in a specific way.
+We are hardwired to subconsciously react to particular colour in a specific way.
 This comes from years of conditioning from the time we are born and is specific to different cultures.
-That’s why many brands use similar colour palettes and limit the number of brand colours to an average of 2.
-A study of the world’s top 100 brands (by brand value) showed that the most popular logo colour is blue, followed by red and black.
+That’s why many brands use similar colour palettes.
+On average, a company will use only 1 or 2 brand colours.

-My Independent Study Results on Brand Colours
+Independent Study Results on Brand Colours

 Most of the group used 2 logo colours – with the most common colour, used by 37% of the businesses, being blue.

 Red was the next most common colour representing 13% of logos.
 Red is energetic and attention-grabbing, showing excitement, strength and power.
 Neck on neck with red was black.
 Black is associated with prestige and power as well as glamour, luxury and elegance.

 A further 11% of logos were in the purple to mauve colour bracket.
-Purple representing quality, truthfulness and sophistication.
+Purple represents quality, truthfulness and sophistication.
 Lastly, orange is playful, enthusiastic, happy, friendly and connected and is used by 8% of the group.

 Colour Should Fit Brand Personality